reinaldoper/reinaldoper/README.md

 English:

-My name is Reinaldo and I am a developer looking for a career transition, enthusiastic about the world of programming.
+My name is Reinaldo and I am a developer, enthusiastic about the world of programming.
 I have been developing my journey in this fascinating field of technology.

 My goal is to develop front-end and back-end applications to make the lives of people and companies more agile and generating value.